AgaK-O/memo/README.md

 # Memo Cat Game 🐈
 See the deployed version [here](https://memo-cat.netlify.app/) and have a go with the game.

-Written in React & TypeScript according to [specification](https://www.craft.me/s/y2SHM41neFDfE6) as part of the recruitment process.

 Graphics used in the project are owned by [Simon’s Cat Ltd.](https://simonscat.com/) and cat images are provided by [Cat API](https://developers.thecatapi.com/view-account/ylX4blBYT9FaoVd6OhvR?report=bOoHBz-8t).

 Enjoy the game and looking under the hood!